Radiohead229/Exploring-BI-Tools/README.md

 # Installation & Setup and other Guides:
 >[!Note]
->Hosted on Windows 11, 64 bit operaing System, x64 based processor & WSL enabled, using Docker Desktop.
+>Hosted on Windows 11, 64 bit operating System, x64 based processor & WSL enabled, using Docker Desktop.

 ## #1 Installing Superset using Docker Compose...